-Many things can effect your health and well being, whether it be isolation, loneliness or anxiety.
+Many things can affect your health and wellbeing, whether it is isolation, loneliness or anxiety.
 A Health and Wellbeing Advisor may be able to help you.

 Personalised care means people have options over the way their care is delivered based on what matters to them and their individual strengths and needs.

 This represents a new relationship between patients, professionals and the health and care system.
 It provides a positive shift in power and decision making that enables patients to feel informed, have a voice and be connected to each other and their communities.